engrmahabub/wee/syntax/structure.md

 ## Directives
 Compiler directive symbol "#" is used to identify file type.
-Wee has 4 kind of program files each with different role:
+Wee has 3 kind of program files each with different role:

 ```
-#driver  ;contains the main program,
-#module  ;resolve one aspect of a problem
-#system  ;wee core system library
-#extend  ;wee independent library
+#library ;reusable library
+#module  ;data module/class
+#driver  ;main driving program
 ```

 **Notes;**
-* Each Wee program must have one driver file;
+* A program must have one single driver file;
+* A program can be created using multiple modules
-* System library is automatically included in all programs;
+* A library can be included in driver or modules programs;
-* Extend lirary must be specified for each program.
+* A module can be instantiated once or multiple times

 ## Declaration

 Wee is using 3 kind of declarations:

-* def: type/class declarations
+* def: composite type or sub-type
 * var: create/initialize variables
 * con: define/initialize constants